Drama

 Curriculum Intent

-- To enhance verbal and non-verbal communication skills by developing students' ability to express ideas, thoughts, and emotions clearly and effectively through spoken language, body language, and other theatrical elements.
+- Enhance verbal and non-verbal communication skills by developing students' ability to express ideas, thoughts, and emotions clearly and effectively through spoken language, body language, and other theatrical elements.

-- To cultivate collaboration and teamwork skills by creating an environment where students learn to work collaboratively with their peers, fostering a sense of teamwork, cooperation, and mutual respect.
+- Cultivate collaboration and teamwork skills by creating an environment where students learn to work collaboratively with their peers, fostering a sense of teamwork, cooperation, and mutual respect.

-- To encourage critical thinking and analytical skills by providing opportunities for students to analyse scripts, performances, and theatrical techniques, fostering a deeper understanding and appreciation of drama as an art form.
+- Encourage critical thinking and analytical skills by providing opportunities for students to analyse scripts, performances, and theatrical techniques, fostering a deeper understanding and appreciation of drama as an art form.

-- To promote cultural awareness and appreciation for diversity by introducing students to a variety of dramatic works from different cultures and backgrounds, fostering an understanding of diverse perspectives and experiences.
+- Promote cultural awareness and appreciation for diversity by introducing students to a variety of dramatic works from different cultures and backgrounds, fostering an understanding of diverse perspectives and experiences.

-- To build self-confidence and presentation skills through providing various performance opportunities, help students develop confidence in presenting themselves and their ideas in front of an audience, whether it be in a classroom setting or on stage.
+- Build self-confidence and presentation skills through providing various performance opportunities, help students develop confidence in presenting themselves and their ideas in front of an audience, whether it be in a classroom setting or on stage.

-- To provide a historical and contextual understanding of drama by helping the students understand the cultural, social, and historical contexts that have shaped the art form.
+- Provide a historical and contextual understanding of drama by helping the students understand the cultural, social, and historical contexts that have shaped the art form.

-- To support personal and social development by using drama as a powerful tool for personal growth, empathy, self-awareness, and social skills through the exploration of various characters, situations, and themes.
+- Support personal and social development by using drama as a powerful tool for personal growth, empathy, self-awareness, and social skills through the exploration of various characters, situations, and themes.

-- To instill a lifelong love for drama and the arts by creating an engaging and enjoyable learning environment that sparks a passion for drama, encouraging students to continue their involvement with the arts into higher education and future careers.
+- Instil a lifelong love for drama and the arts by creating an engaging and enjoyable learning environment that sparks a passion for drama, encouraging students to continue their involvement with the arts into higher education and future careers.

 Course Outline and Structure - Key Stage 3